clojureman/label-printer/README.md

 * This script relies on the `brother_ql` command-line tool being installed and accessible within your activated virtual environment.
 * Ensure that your Brother label printer is properly configured and connected to your system.
 * The script will only process files that are added to the watched folder *after* the script has started running.
 Existing PNG files in the folder at the time of startup will not be processed.
-* The script uses a separate thread for each print job to avoid blocking the main file monitoring process.
+* The script now uses a queue and a separate worker thread to ensure that only one instance of `brother_ql` runs at a time.
 * The total command passed to `brother_ql` will be printed to the console before attempting to print each file.
 * Error messages and status updates will be printed to the console.
 * Use `Ctrl+C` in your terminal to stop the script.